 The most obvious liable parties in a trucking or semi accident are the driver of the truck and the trucking company employing the driver.
-The National Highway Traffic Safety Administration (NHTSA) and the Federal Motor Carrier Safety Administration (FMCSA) hold truckers and their employers to very high safety standards, and violating any of those standards can make such drivers and trucking companies legally liable in resulting accidents.
+The National Highway Traffic Safety Administration (NHTSA) and the Federal Motor Carrier Safety Administration (FMCSA) hold truckers and their employers to very high safety standards, and violating any of those standards can make drivers and trucking companies legally liable in resulting accidents.
 These standards include:

 Sometimes when semi-truck accidents occur, the truck driver is not the only party to blame.
-Employers can force drivers to break these safety regulations and rules of the road to make faster deliveries and increase profits.
-When faced with similar pressures, loaders can improperly balance a truck or routine maintenance can be rushed or skipped.
+Employers can force drivers to break safety regulations and rules of the road to make faster deliveries and increase profits.
+When faced with similar pressures, loaders can improperly balance a truck, or routine maintenance can be rushed or skipped.
 In many cases, you do not have to choose a single negligent party to sue.
 Liability can and should be shared among defendants in a truck accident lawsuit.
-That is why it is important to immediately contact an attorney familiar with the statutes and federal guideline standards imposed on trucking companies and their drivers.
+That is why it is important to immediately contact an attorney familiar with the statutes and federal regulations imposed on trucking companies and their drivers.

 It is also important to know that negligent truckers and trucking companies may discard, destroy or alter evidence after a collision unless action is taken to prevent it from happening.
-Evidence such as black box data, log books, email communications and maintenance records must be preserved to ensure that the negligent trucker and his employer is held accountable for the injuries suffered by innocent commuters.
+Evidence such as black-box data, logbooks, email communications and maintenance records must be preserved to ensure that the negligent trucker and his employer is held accountable for the injuries suffered by innocent commuters.
 We make sure that these trucking companies preserve this information or face financial and/or legal penalties for failing to do so.